-In early 2012, the District commissioned RFC to develop a 25-year Financial Plan Model (Model) to assess risks of water supply variance and capital spending plans, and evaluate the associated potential financial impacts.
-RFC presented the Model to the District Board to show the District’s financial health under various scenarios related to water supply, water sales, and expenditures.
-In the same year, the District retained RFC to conduct the financial impact analysis of the outcomes of the union negotiation.
-RFC worked closely with District staff to develop the Union Negotiation Module which was used to demonstrate the financial impacts of the negotiated labor and benefits contracts on the District.
+In early 2012, the District commissioned Raftelis to develop a 25-year financial plan model to assess risks of water supply variance and capital spending plans and evaluate the associated potential financial impacts.
+Raftelis presented the Model to the District Board to show the District’s financial health under various scenarios related to water supply, water sales, and expenditures.
+In the same year, the District retained Raftelis to conduct the financial impact analysis of the outcomes of the union negotiation.
+Raftelis worked closely with District staff to develop the Union Negotiation Module which was used to demonstrate the financial impacts of the negotiated labor and benefits contracts on the District.

-Since 2012, the District has retained RFC annually for support on updating the Financial Plan and other financial and rate analyses.
-In 2014, the District engaged RFC to conduct a drought rate study to evaluate the financial impacts of the severe and ongoing drought and to develop a drought rate schedule to help mitigate the financial impacts.
+Since 2012, the District has retained Raftelis annually for support on updating the financial plan and other financial and rate analyses.
+In 2014, the District engaged Raftelis to conduct a drought rate study to evaluate the financial impacts of the severe and ongoing drought and to develop a drought rate schedule to help mitigate the financial impacts.
 The Drought Study Report, which summarized the methodology and results of the Study, was submitted to the District and adopted by the District Board in April 2014.